 You should complete a report as soon as you can, usually within a day of the incident.
 You don’t have to wait though.
 If you don’t feel like you’re seriously injured and want to complete your report while still on the premises, you can.

 If you’re injured and need to seek medical treatment or are upset or scared, you can return to the place where your accident happened and complete one later.
 You shouldn’t try to fill out an incident report when you’re pressed for time, feeling tired, upset, or in pain.

 After falling in a restaurant, store, or another public location, the owner or manager may have a boilerplate accident report form for you to complete.
 In other circumstances, such as a fall at a private residence, you might need to create a report.

 However, don’t let the lack of a form keep you from filing an incident report.
-Instead, you can use a template or write your own report detailing what happened.
+Instead, you can use our sample incident report form or write your own report detailing what happened.

 What to Include